-The Juclà Hut is next to the Estany Primer dam in the Juclà Valley in the parish of Canillo.
+This shelter is next to the Estany Primer dam in the Juclà Valley at 2,310 m above sea level in the parish of Canillo.

 Discover the Valley is the perfect family activity.
 You will get to know the 6 most important paths in Incles while having heaps of fun!

 Today you have the option to discover the Pessons cirque glacier, one of the most spectacular valleys in the Principality and home to the Grandvalira ski resort.
 You can get to the valley from the Grau-Roig sector or take the Funicamp funicular up.